opentext-idol/idol-oem-tutorials/tutorials/aci_api/dropbox_connector.md

 As you know, ACI requests are the means of interacting with a running Knowledge Discovery server, in this case the Dropbox Connector.
 The ACI Client API is available as an SDK for C, Java and .NET.

 In this lesson we will make use of a Python wrapper for the C SDK, which has been included in these tutorials.
-Navigate to the `resources\apis\aci\Python\scripts` to find the files we will use.
+Navigate to the `resources\aci_api\Python\scripts` to find the files we will use.

 In the following sections, we will use this API to: